-Right now, carts can be purchased directly from Thiel, who says he’s working on distribution venues.
+Right now, you can purchase the carts directly from Thiel, who says he’s working on distribution venues.

 A complete functioning cart — which comes with the standard 8-foot 6-inch gantry span or an optional 10-foot 6-inch gantry span — is fully outfitted with outriggers, swivel casters and hydraulics.
-Optional accessories include extensions that can be attached at either or both ends of the base platform to increase the overall carrying capacity by up to an additional 4 feet.
+Optional accessories include extensions that you can attach at either or both ends of the base platform.
+This increases the overall carrying capacity by up to an additional 4 feet.

 The King’s Cart, fully welded and powder coated, comes with a one-year warranty.
-It’s rated to transport up to 2,000 pounds.
+The carts have a rating to transport up to 2,000 pounds.
 Pricing starts at $4,795, plus freight shipping.

 Kits are also available starting at $1,795.
-They come with all the critical steel CNC parts, custom hardware, fasteners, assembly instructions and a cut list that can be taken to a local welding shop.
-“You can do your own fabrication and assembly and then buy the remaining components, casters and hydraulics locally for about $500,” Thiel estimates.
+They come with all the critical steel CNC parts, custom hardware, fasteners and assembly instructions.
+It also has a cut list that you can take to your local welding shop.
+“You can do your own fabrication and assembly.
+Then you can buy the remaining components, casters and hydraulics locally for about $500,” Thiel estimates.

 “I really want people to push the boundaries on what they can do and achieve with concrete,” he says.
 “I think this cart will help with that.”

-Seen here, Jenny Thiel admires the Peace Mural in the National Shrine Basilica of Our Lady of Fatima in Lewiston, New York.
-Years ago, her husband, Josh Thiel, was instrumental in relocating the sgrafitto artwork created by Joseph Slawinski during a renovation.
+Seen here, Jenny Thiel admires the Peace Mural in the National Shrine Basilica of Our Lady of Fatima.
+The mural is on display in Lewiston, New York.
+Years ago, her husband, Josh Thiel, was instrumental in relocating the sgrafitto artwork by Joseph Slawinski during a renovation.

 The left side of the mural depicts a mushroom cloud and the aftermath of an atomic bomb.
 The right side paints a much rosier picture of a tranquil world where peace prevails.